rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/dynamic-map-server.md

 ## Difficulty
 Intermediate

-## Estimated time
+## Estimated Time
-It will take nearly about 30 minutes to finish the tutorial.
+30 minutes

 ## Tutorial Walkthrough

-You will add and deploy the _dynamic-map-server_ package.
+You will add and deploy the *dynamic_map_server* package.
+It is a modified version of the original map_server package.
 The package offers a navigation map to other deployments that depend on it.
-It is a modified version of the original map_server package.
-Besides exposing ROS topics such as */map* and */map_metadata*, it also exposes an additional service called */set_map*, which replaces the map published by */map* topic.
+Besides exposing the ROS topics: */map* and */map_metadata*, the package also exposes the */set_map* service, which replaces the map published by */map* topic.

-## Create dynamic_map_server package
+#### Create dynamic_map_server package
 1. On the left navigation bar, click **CATALOG**.
 2. Click **ADD NEW PACKAGE**.
 3. You should provide information about the package such as the name of the